Faith contingent on the occurrence of miracles risks disillusionment.

 Like Paul, we must accept God’s answers to our prayers, even if a miraculous resolution never materializes.

-We must trust that his ideas and methods are superior to ours, that he will generate goodness through our distress, and that he will resolve our situation as he deems best, an appraisal that is always accurate.
+We must trust that his ideas and methods are superior to ours, that he will generate goodness from our distress, and that he will resolve our situation as he deems best, an appraisal that is always accurate.

-Read More About Divine Expectations
+Read More About Rightful Expectations

 If God performs miracles only in the times and places of his choosing, what can we rightfully expect from him?